 Each computer that will be using the ILLiad Client will need the SQL Alias Manager (SAM) installed and configured in order for ILLiad to work.
 The SAM will be installed by default when installing the ILLiad Client and a shortcut will display on the desktop.

-You will likely need to right click on the SQL Alias Manger icon and select Run as Administrator to complete the configuration steps below.
+You will likely need to right click on the SQL Alias Manager icon and select Run as Administrator to complete the configuration steps below.
+Logon Accounts are added, edited, and deleted in-place and all such changes are saved when their Alias is saved.

 - Right click on the SQL Alias Manager icon and select Run as Administrator.